-The best airlines for flights to Hawaii may be changing.
-Of course it will in large part still depend on where you are traveling from.
+The best airlines for flights to Hawaii is in flux.
+Of course it will in large part depend on where you are traveling from.
 The two primary choices for cheap flights to Hawaii from west coast cities have been and remain Hawaiian Airlines and Alaska Airlines.
-Both are highly regarded carriers that have a wide range of offerings.
+Both are highly regarded carriers that have a very wide range of offerings.
 Their prices on competitive routes are usually but not always similar.
-There are other choices as well, including Virgin America, owned by Alaska Airlines, which flies to Maui and Oahu from the Bay Area and Los Angeles.
+Hawaiian Airlines will be adding new routes in the second half of 2018 as their new fleet of eighteen A321neo aircraft continue to come online following delivery delays.

-The situation is becoming fluid and fast changing.
-First, we have just had the first official announcement regarding upcoming Southwest Airlines Hawaii flights.
-Next, United Airlines just made a significant about face, reasserting their dominance in Hawaii.
-With that, United is again to be the largest carrier to the islands from the US Mainland.
-Delta Airlines is also serious about Hawaii, and access via their Pacific Northwest base among others.
+United Airlines continues an on-again off-again reassertion of their dominance in Hawaii.
+United remains the largest carrier to the islands from the US Mainland.
+Delta Airlines is also serious about Hawaii, and has flights from both their Pacific Northwest base and other cities.

-A changing environment portends new competition and that translates to upcoming Hawaii deals we are all looking forward to.
+A changing environment portends new competition and that translates to upcoming Hawaii deals we are all looking forward to throughout 2018/2019.

 United Rejoins Hawaii Playing Field

-United Airlines Hawaii flights from Chicago, Denver, Los Angeles and San Francisco will increase significantly later this year.
+United Airlines Hawaii flights from Chicago, Denver, Los Angeles and San Francisco increased significantly in 2017.
 That in addition to their existing daily nonstop flights to Honolulu including Chicago, Denver, Houston, Los Angeles, New York/Newark, San Francisco, Washington, D.C., Guam and Tokyo.

-The new flights which start this December include daily Denver to Kona, Lihue and Maui services (previously seasonal).
-Maui to Chicago flights are increasing to five per week also starting in December.
-United will also add flights between LAX and Hilo, Kona, Maui and Lihue from December.
+New flights which started last 2017 include daily Denver to Kona, Lihue and Maui services (previously seasonal).
+Maui to Chicago flights increased to five per week also starting last December.
+United also added flights between LAX and Hilo, Kona, Maui and Lihue.
 Service frequencies are Hilo daily, Kona and Lihue twice daily, and Maui three times daily.

-The company will increase San Francisco flights to Hawaii to five times daily to Maui, three times daily to Kona and two times daily to Lihue.
+The company increased San Francisco flights to Maui to five times daily, three times daily to Kona and two times daily to Lihue.
 All changes represent permanent year round additions.